expln/metamath-lamp/docs/guide.md

 > You can select "Copy" to copy the compressed proof into the clipboard.
 > Press "Close"

+#### Exporting and importing your current state

+You can only generate a proof once you *have* a proof.

+Metamath-proof can export the current state of your efforts, whatever they are, and anyone can reload them later.

+> Left-click on the "hamburger" icon
+> (3 short horizontal lines)
+> on the top right of the display.

+This will show several ways to export and import your current state:

+* "Export to URL": Provides a URL.
+You or anyone else can use this URL to re-open the proof assistant at this current state.
+* "Export to JSON": Provides the current proof assistant state as text; you can save this where you wish.
+* "Import to JSON": Allows you to load a state previously exported with "Export to JSON".

 #### Looking at proof steps

 In Metamath, *every* step of a valid proof must be an